 TRUE.
-Tell the class: if someone contacts Childline, whatever they say will be between them and Childline.
-They can feel safe knowing that no one else will find out unless Childline are really worried about a child's safety.
-They may need to speak to others to ensure the child is kept safe.
+Tell the class: Children can talk to Childline about anything.
+No worry is too big or too small.
+If someone contacts Childline, whatever they say will be between them and Childline.
+They can feel safe knowing that no one else will find out unless Childline are really worried about a child's safety - then they may need to speak to others to ensure the child is kept safe.

-9. Describe three things your friends can do to stay safe when they're using the internet?
-(Upto 5 marks available)
+9. Give five examples of things you and your friends can do to stay safe when using the internet.
+(Up to 5 marks available)

-(Answers could include: not sharing personal information, such as their full name; not sharing their location; using sites that are appropriate for their age; blocking/reporting people who send them inappropriate messages and asking their parents, carers or teachers for help; checking and updating their security settings; not accepting friend requests from people they don't know; only posting things that they would be happy for anyone to see).
+Answers could include: not sharing personal information, such as their full name; not sharing their location; using websites, apps, and games that are appropriate for their age; blocking/reporting people who send them inappropriate messages; asking their parents, carers or teachers for help; checking and updating their security settings; not accepting friend requests from people they don't know; only posting things that they would be happy for anyone to see.